arquillian/arquillian-container-glassfish/glassfish-remote-3.1/README.txt

 properties: Optional keyword-value pairs  that  specify  additional properties  for the deployment.
-The available properties are determined by the implementation of the  component that is being deployed or redeployed.
+The available properties are determined by the implementation of the  component that is being deployed.
 For more detail, please refer to GlassFish Server 3.1 Administration Guide.